Alfresco/alfresco-bm-manager/docs/howToPlantUML.md

    * Eclipse:  Select Help -> Install New Software -> Enter Work with: 'http://basar.idi.ntnu.no/svn/tdt4100/anonymous/trunk/updatesite/' ->
    Select 'PlantUML' -> install -> restart

-**Note**: I you modify the .puml files in this project, you must safe (generate) the png image associated with that .puml file and save it with the same name(but with the .png extension) in the same folder and commit both files
+**Note**: If you modify the .puml files in this project, you must safe (generate) the png image associated with that .puml file and save it with the same name(but with the .png extension) in the same folder and commit both files

 You could also use https://www.draw.io/ tool to quickly create some diagram, but make sure you save the source and image file